Skeleton550/DargonsAndDungins/source/content/Vecna Eve of Ruin/Public/Characters/Lord Neverember.md

 [[Sarcelle Malinosh]]
 [[Umberto Noblin]]

-[[Indrina Lamsensettle]] has gathered proof that Lord Neverember does not have a legitimate claim to the throne and plans to confront him about this once out of the prison
+[[Indrina Lamsensettle|Indrina]] has gathered proof that Lord Neverember does not have a legitimate claim to the throne and plans to confront him about this once out of the prison